TheFakeMontyOnTheRun/noudar-core/docs/patium.md

 other has the entrance to the [church](church.md) and then citadel walls.

-The cemetery lies on a higher ground than the square.
+The cemetery lies on a higher ground than the [patium](patium.md).
 Nothing much going on here - it's kind of a training ground for the game.

-Inside the statue, there is a small red gem with a interesting sparkle.
+Inside the [statue](statue.md), there is a small red gem with a interesting sparkle to it.